 - 1. Entrants must be aged 18 years or over, Australian residents, and/or WAIMH members at time of submission. - 2.
 All works must be in English, typed in 12-point sized plain font (Time New Roman, Arial or Calibri), and 1.5 spaced.
 Pages must be numbered. - 3.
-Entries must be original work and the entrant's own work.

-- 4. Entries must not have won a previous award or competition. - 5.
+Entries must be original work and the entrant's own work. - 4.
+Entries must not have won a previous award or competition. - 5.
 Entries must be unpublished at the time of submission and remain unpublished until after the winner is announced.
 Publication includes in print or any type of online publication. - 6.
 Entries are submitted unencumbered/unrestricted, with full first publication rights available to the Australian Association for Infant Mental Health.
 Copyright remains with the author. - 7.
+Submissions under consideration by another competition or publication, or work that has been previously published or awarded, will not be accepted. - 8.
+By entering this competition, writers grant AAIMH free-licence to publish their winning and highly commended work on the AAIMH website and in the WAIMH open-access publication, Perspectives.
+Intellectual Property shall remain with the individual author. - 9.
+The author's name, biography, and image may be used in promoting the Ann Morgan Prize.

-The author's name, biography, and image may be used in promoting the Ann Morgan Prize. - 8.
-Entries must be no more than 3,000 words. - 8.
-The name of the author must not appear anywhere on the entry. - 9.
-Entries will be judged completely anonymously. - 10.
-Entries must be non-defamatory and must not infringe people's privacy or intellectual property. - 11.
+- 8. Entries must be no more than 3,000 words. - 9.
+The name of the author must not appear anywhere on the entry. - 10.
+Entries will be judged completely anonymously. - 11.
+Entries must be non-defamatory and must not infringe people's privacy or intellectual property. - 12.
 The judges' decision will be final.
-No correspondence will be entered into. - 12.
-Entries must be submitted by 5pm on 30th July, 2021.
-Late entries will not be accepted. - 13.
-The winner will receive AU\$1,500.
-If the judges decide that two entries are of equal merit, the prize money will be shared equally between the two winners. - 14.
-The winning author/s may be invited to read their work at the prize-giving ceremony. - a.
-Authors who are Highly Commended may also be invited to read their work. - 15.
+No correspondence will be entered into. - 13.
+Entries must be submitted by 5pm on 19th July, 2024.
+Late entries will not be accepted. - 14.
+Each winner will receive AU\$750.
+If the judges decide that two entries are of equal merit, the prize money will be shared equally between the two winners. - 15.
+The winning author/s may be invited to read their work at the prize-giving ceremony.
+Authors who are Highly Commended may also be invited to read their work. - 16.
 The winning entry will be published on the AAIMH website (www.aaimh.org.au).